HadrienG2/code-that-counts/src/simd-narrowing.md

       into 64-bit vectors ?
 It certainly has the potential to reduce merging/reduction overhead and thus make small integers more attractive...

+      What if I actually could have a type ReduceResult in SimdAccumulator that reduces to either an SIMD type of the same size but twice the integer width, or the next narrower SIMD type if we're already at u64, and eventually u64 ?
+And then redesign generic_ilp so it recursively calls SimdAccumulator::reduce until it gets an u64 ?

+      Or maybe a type ReductionTree that does the recursive work internally ?
+      This will definitely need some extra code iterations before I do the write-up!

 TODO: ...and then continue through implementation...